PeterWagenaarNW/ansible-nfcapd/README.md

 ------------

 1. This role forces to restart the nfcapd and fprobe process because nfcapd will be lost the packet from fprobe if restarted.
+   So, this role expects the *fprobe.service* has been enabled on systemd.

 2. This role uses the *killall* command to stop the process.